 “hazardous material” to “compost”.

-This amazing process is documented by authors John Stauber and Sheldon
+This amazing process of rebranding sludge into fertilizer is documented by authors John Stauber and Sheldon

 Rampton, in their book about the public relations industry, Toxic Sludge is

 Good for You.
 They write, “Our investigation into the PR campaign for